 - Trip to the brewery: $9/person

-Even if you aren’t within driving distance of Alabama like we are, I encourage you to take advantage of your next free weekend and get out of town with family and friends.
-As you can see from my own experience, it doesn’t have to be an expensive ordeal.
-In fact, we spent less during our 48 hours in Florence than I do on a normal Nashville weekend.
+Even if you aren’t within driving distance of Alabama like we are, I encourage you to take advantage of your next free weekend and get out of town with family and friends—you can fly into nearby Huntsville, then rent a car and make the trip to the Shoals.